Valuation Uncertainty and Short-Sales Constraints: Evidence from the IPO Aftermarket

 Date Written: February 10, 2020

-We use the IPO setting in conjunction with accounting measures of valuation uncertainty to provide new evidence on the role of short-sales constraints in explaining equity market mispricing.
-The IPOs that we predict to be most susceptible to overpricing in the immediate aftermarket have first-day returns of +44% and lockup expiration returns of -10%.
-Our analysis of detailed securities lending market data shows that these IPOs experience severe short-sales constraints that peak around the lockup expiration.
-While prior studies are inconclusive with respect to the importance of short-sales constraints for IPOs, we provide systematic evidence that the combination of high valuation uncertainty and binding short-sales constraints is key to explaining aftermarket IPO pricing.
+We use the IPO setting to provide evidence that accounting measures of valuation uncertainty combine with short-sales constraints to generate significant equity market mispricing.
+The IPOs that we predict to be most susceptible to overpricing in the immediate aftermarket have first-day returns of +47% and lockup expiration returns of -9%.
+Our detailed analysis of securities lending market data confirms that these IPOs experience severe short-sales constraints that peak around the lockup expiration.
+Our paper both explains the anomalous pricing of IPOs and highlights the importance of valuation uncertainty and short-sales constraints in explaining equity mispricing.

-Keywords: Short-Sales Constraints, Divergence of Opinion, IPO Pricing, IPO Share Lockups
+Keywords: Short-Sales Constraints, Valuation Uncertainty, IPO Pricing, Equity Mispricing

 JEL Classification: G12, G14, M41